ankitagupta30/spotify-end-to-end-etl-de-project/README.md

 # Spotify End-to-End ETL DataEngineering Project

 ### Description
 In this project, we will build ETL (extract, Transform, Load) pipeline using the Spotify API on AWS.
-It will read data from Spotify API, transform into desired format and store into an AWS data store.
+It will extract data from Spotify API about the top 50 global songs, transform into desired format and store into an AWS data store.

-Developed an ETL pipeline using the Spotify API and AWS services to extract data about the top 50 global songs, transform it to a desired format, and load it into AWS S3 buckets.
+### AWS Services used:
+- Lamda
+- S3 bucket
+- Cloudwatch
+- Glue
+- Athena

 ### The pipeline is divided into 3 parts:
 1. Extract